Al-Rai, Syria

 Al-Rai (الراعي, al-Ra'i or al-Rayi; Çobanbey), is a small town in northern Aleppo Governorate, northern Syria.
 With 4,609 inhabitants, as per the 2004 census, al-Rai is the administrative center of the sparsely populated Nahiya al-Rai.
-Located on the Istanbul-Baghdad Railway and close to the Turkish border, right across Elbeyli, it is however a strategically important village.
-The town of Akhtarin, some 15 km to the southwest.
+Located on the Baghdad Railway and close to the Turkish border, right across Elbeyli, it is however a strategically important town.
+The town of Akhtarin is some 15 kilometers (9.3 mi) to the southwest.
 Larger towns are Azaz, some 35 km to the west, and Jarablus and Manbij, both some 45 km to the east.

 Prior to the Syrian Civil War, the town was inhabited primarily by Turkmen.
 These Turkmens belong to the Elbegli tribe.

 Railway

 The Al-Rai Railway Border Gate which had been closed since 1981, was reopened on 22 December 2009 after the 62 km line between Aleppo and Al-Rai was renewed.
 The opening ceremony was attended by the transport ministers of Turkey and Syria, Binali Yıldırım and Yaarub Bader.